urls-framework/URLS/README.md

 For a more complete example, see [guides/INSTALL.md](https://github.com/urls-framework/URLS/blob/main/guides/INSTALL.md).

 ## Simple example
+Note: this setup is fine for development, but not for production.
 1. Install the URLS framework (see [this guide](https://github.com/urls-framework/URLS/blob/main/guides/INSTALL.md)).
 2. Create a new file named `blog-home.php` and fill it with:
    ```HTML